Can You Lay SPC Flooring Over Old Tiles?

 • Extreme flatness and strength: The leveling process itself requires ceramic tiles, providing a rigid, non-deforming “skeleton” for the SPC flooring.
 This effectively prevents squeaking or floor sagging caused by a weak base.

-• A model of time, labor, and cost savings: Skipping the most painful demolition step saves you significant labor costs, waste removal fees, and time.
+• Saves significant time, labor, and cost: Skipping the most painful demolition step saves you significant labor costs, waste removal fees, and time.
 The entire process is dry, dust-free, and noise-free.

 • A perfect match for floating installation: SPC flooring uses a click-lock system for floating installation, requiring no glue.
 The flat ceramic tile surface provides ideal conditions for this, allowing for immediate walking and use after installation, seamlessly integrating into your new life.